 Grant Park Beach

-When you visit, you can enjoy the long 2 mile stretch of beach.
+When you visit, you can take your time and enjoy the long 2 mile stretch of beach.
 In addition, you can expect to find glass in a variety of colors.
 In past visits, I have found amber, green, clear, and cobalt blue.
-For the fossil lovers, crinoids, trilobites, and brachiopods can be found along this beach.
+For the fossil lovers, crinoids, trilobites, and brachiopods can also be found along this beach.

 Yooperlites!